 Florida courts interpret “deadly weapon” broadly.
 It can include:

-If the object could reasonably be expected to cause serious injury or death, prosecutors may call it a deadly weapon — even if it was never used.
-A deadly weapon does not have to be fired, used, or even make physical contact — its presence in a threatening context can be enough to support an aggravated assault charge.
+If an object could reasonably be expected to cause great bodily harm or death, prosecutors may argue that it qualifies as a deadly weapon — even if it was never fired, swung, or used to make contact.

 🔪 Common Examples of Aggravated Assault in Florida